How to Set Up Goals and Achieve Success

 The SMART method ensures your goals are clear and achievable.

-Why Is Proper Goal Setting Important?
+Why Proper Goal Setting Matters

 Eisenhower Matrix